-"Even if all the data point to an intelligent designer, such an hypothesis is excluded from science because it is not naturalistic.
+"Even if all the data point to an intelligent designer, such an hypothesis is excluded from science because it is not naturalistic."

-It should be apparent that most practitioners of science have an atheistic bias, whether consciously or unconsciously.
+It should be apparent that many (or even most) practitioners of science have an atheistic bias, whether consciously or unconsciously.
 But, this is a relatively new phenomenon.
 The "fathers" of science: Bacon, Galileo, Kepler, Newton, Boyle, and others, were theists, indicating that the current link between atheism and science is not a necessary one.
-It is the object of the Intelligent Design movement to bring the scientific enterprise back from Darwinism to its empirical roots.
+It is the object of the Intelligent Design movement to bring the scientific enterprise back from Darwinism to its empirical roots, back to "mere science", in other words.